Queen Street Mill: Equipment

 The mill is particularly notable for its completeness.
 When yarn enters a weaving mill, it is on different size cops and cheeses, and these had to be wound onto pirns to fit in the shuttles used by the looms installed.
 The equipment is here and used.
 For the weft, there are two remaining banks of pirn winders manned by one operative.

 The warp needs to be taken from a 300 bobbins on V-shaped frame and wound onto a beam.
 Four or five beams are merged to make the 2000 end beam that is needed, and they are placed in the Cylinder Tape Sizing Machine (made in 1919 by Howard & Bullough Ltd. of Accrington).
 The threads pass through the size to stiffen them and reduce friction.
 The size is a mixture of flour soft soap and tallow: specific to this mill.
 They are dried over steam-heated cylinders and wound onto the final beam, the weavers beam.

 The weavers beam is now placed on the Drawing-in frame.
 Here each end is passed through the healds, and then through a reed.
 This job was done by a reacher-in and a loomer.
 The reacher-in, who would be young and usually a boy, passed each end in order to the loomer.
 The mill still has two Drawing in frames.
 Alternatively, if the loom had already run that cloth, a short length of warp thread could be left on the healds and reed, and a Barber-Colman knotter could tie in warp threads to the new beam.
 This process took 20 minutes, considerably faster than starting afresh.
 Spare healds and reeds are stored above head height for that purpose.

 The loomed weavers beam would be taken into the weaving shed.
 One weaver would tenter 6, or 8 Lancashire Looms, which would be kept working by a tackler.
 Today there are 308 looms from 1894 built by Pemberton, or Harling & Todd of Burnley.
 These would require 65–80 weavers and 3 tacklers.
 At its peak there were 990 looms, all driven by overhead line shafts.

 Notable events/media

 The weaving shed was used in a scene in the 2010 film The King's Speech.
-The museum was also used to portray the Milton steam mill in the BBC series North & South, featured in Life on Mars and most recently appeared in the 2015 BBC adaption of An Inspector Calls.
+The museum was also used to portray the Milton steam mill in the BBC series North & South, featured in Life on Mars and appeared in the 2015 BBC adaption of An Inspector Calls.

 Queen Street has also featured in a variety of documentaries including Channel 4's 2014 series Hidden Villages presented by Penelope Keith.